 The genetic gain had diminishing relationship with investment into genotyping.
 This has important implications for breeding programmes, since they use phenotypes also for management, and we discuss this separately.
 The results showed that investing resources of more than six phenotype records into genotyping did not significantly improve the genetic gain.
-There are three reasons for this.
+There are four reasons for this.
 First, the accuracy of sire selection in genomic scenario was high regardless of the amount of genotyping when there were at least 10,000 animals in the training population.
 We discuss the reasons for this in detail below.
 Second, the intensity of sire selection had diminishing relationship with increasing genotyping.
 This agrees with Reiner-Benaim et al. [24] that showed an increased genetic gain with increasing the number of tested male candidates, but with a diminishing return.
 While they achieved the maximum profit with four selected sires out of 1,721 tested candidates, they achieved 99% or 90% of the maximum profit with respectively 740 or 119 tested candidates.
-Third, increasing investment into genotyping did not proportionally increase the size of the training population due to limited number of animals in the studied population and limited size of the training population.
+Third, increasing female training population has diminishing relationship with genetic gain, as shown by previous studies [13, 14].
+Consequently, when the number of females in a training population is large, an additional record has a smaller additional value than when a training population is small.
+Since our scenarios with initial training population started with ~10,000 genotyped and phenotyped cows, enlarging the training population had a small effect.
+And fourth, increasing investment into genotyping did not proportionally increase the size of the training population due to limited number of animals in the studied population and limited size of the training population.
 Once the investment sufficed to genotype all the females or when the size of the training population hit 25,000, investing more into genotyping did not increase the training population.
-The same three reasons enabled comparable maximum genetic gain regardless of the relative price of phenotyping to genotyping.
+The same four reasons enabled comparable maximum genetic gain regardless of the relative price of phenotyping to genotyping.
 In general, selecting less than 2% of the tested males and updating the training population with more than 35% of first-parity cows resulted in the maximum genetic gain.

-Our results agree with previous studies showing that increasing female training population has diminishing relationship with accuracy and genetic gain [13, 14].
-Consequently, when the number of females in a training population is large, an additional record has a smaller additional value than when a training population is small.
-Since our scenarios with initial training population started with ~10,000 genotyped and phenotyped cows, enlarging the training population had a small effect.

-While genetic gain increases with the number of females in training population, repeated records does not have the same relationship.
+While genetic gain increases with the number of females in training population, repeated records do not have the same relationship.
 As we increased the number of females in the training population, the number of repeated records decreased (Figure S1).
 The scenarios with the largest genetic gain therefore had a training population with many cows and few repeated records.
 However, since we ran single-step genomic prediction, the phenotypes of the non-genotyped animals contributed to the estimation as well.
 Effectively, all scenarios thus operated with the same number of phenotyped animals.

 We should emphasize, that some of the high-genotyping scenarios achieved the observed genetic gain at a lower total cost, since they could not use all the available resources for genotyping females in the studied population.
 The saved resources could be invested back into phenotyping females for milk production or novelty traits, genotyping more male candidates, or some other breeding action.